Obstetrician Gynecologist

 Hello.
 I am 20 weeks pregnant and had my mid pregnancy scanning recently.
 I was told that everything was fine except that the heart ct ratio is 0.53 - the normal should be 0.50.
 I was asked to come back after 2wks for monitoring.
 Should i worry?

-Asked by blessedbabyJ almost 9 years ago
+Asked by blessedbabyJ over 9 years ago

 You should discuss this with your physician.